pingcap/docs-cn/scale-tidb-using-tiup.md

 The capacity of a TiDB cluster can be increased or decreased without interrupting the online services.

 This document describes how to scale the TiDB, TiKV, PD, TiCDC, or TiFlash cluster using TiUP.
-If you have not installed TiUP, refer to the steps in [Install TiUP on the control machine](/upgrade-tidb-using-tiup.md#install-tiup-on-the-control-machine) and import the cluster into TiUP before you use TiUP to scale the TiDB cluster.
+If you have not installed TiUP, refer to the steps in [Install TiUP on the control machine](/production-deployment-using-tiup.md#step-2-install-tiup-on-the-control-machine).

 To view the current cluster name list, run `tiup cluster list`.